Biology Careers: What Do Biologists Do?

-If there were two complementary skills to add to your repertoire, they would be Geographic Information Systems (GIS) and statistics.
+If there were two complimentary skills to add to your repertoire, they would be Geographic Information Systems (GIS) and statistics.

 Because most survey sites are location-based, this makes the use of GIS very relevant.
-Each mammal, bird, reptile and amphibian location has geographic coordinates.
+Each mammal, bird, reptile and amphibian location have geographic coordinates.